fogus/tori-lisp/README.md

 At the moment symbols are encoded as strings containing a single quote followed by the lexematic representation of the symbol.
-This encoding may change and should be relied on to remain stable.
+This encoding may change and should not be relied on to remain stable.

 ## References